 Fitch has different rating scales for short- and long-term obligations.
 Ratings from AA through D may be modified by the addition of a plus (+) or minus (-) sign to show the relative standing within a particular rating category.
 The A- rating assigned to TCPL's senior unsecured debt is in the third highest of ten rating categories for long-term obligations.
-An A rating indicates that expectations of default risk are low and that the obligor's capacity to meet its financial commitment is considered strong; however, the obligation is more vulnerable to the adverse effects of changes in circumstances and economic conditions than obligations in higher rated categories.
-The F2 rating assigned to TCPL's and TCPL guaranteed U.S. commercial paper programs is the second highest of seven rating categories for short-term debt issuers.
+An A rating indicates that expectations of default risk are low and that the obligor's capacity to meet its financial commitment is strong; however, the obligations in higher rated categories.
+The F2 rating assigned to TCPL's and TCPL guaranteed commercial paper programs is the second highest of seven rating categories for short-term debt issuers.
 Issuers rated F2 have good intrinsic capacity for timely payments of short-term debt obligations.
-The BBB rating assigned to TCPL's junior subordinated notes and to the TransCanada Trust subordinated trust notes is in the fourth highest of ten rating categories for long-term debt obligations.
-The BBB ratings assigned to TransCanada's preferred shares, TCPL's junior subordinated notes and the TransCanada Trust subordinated trust notes indicate that expectations of default risk are currently low and that the capacity for payment of financial commitments is considered adequate; however, adverse economic conditions or adverse business conditions are more likely to impair the capacity of the obligor to meet its financial commitment on the obligation.
+The BBB rating assigned to the TransCanada Trust subordinated trust notes indicate that expectations of default risk are low and that the capacity for payment of financial commitments is considered adequate, however, adverse economic conditions or adverse business conditions are more likely to impair the capacity of the obligor to meet its financial commitment on the obligation.